 Why Use This DIY Gluten Free Flour Blend:

-- It is easy to make this gluten free flour blend recipe, yielding great results!
+- It is easy to make this gluten-free flour blend recipe, which yields great results!

 - It works well with yeast recipes.